pathbind/M-plus/README.md

 Saving from the Roles tab also makes the current team the default used when future projects are created.

 Existing projects keep their own saved teams.

+## Image generation

+The Roles tab also contains global image-generation preferences.
+These settings choose the **renderer**, not the owner of the work.
+The selected Main still interprets the request, creates the visual brief, receives Reviewer criticism and owns every revision.

+### Image generator

+Options:

+- Automatic
+- GPT Image 2
+- Gemini Nano Banana 2
+- Grok Imagine
+- Mistral Image Generation
+- Amazon Nova Canvas
+- Qwen Image

+**Automatic** tries connected image backends in M+'s preferred order and falls back to another connected generator if one backend cannot complete the request.

+### Aspect ratio

+Options:

+- Automatic
+- 1:1
+- 16:9
+- 9:16
+- 4:3
+- 3:4

+### Resolution

+Options:

+- Automatic
+- 1K
+- 2K
+- 4K

+These are common M+ resolution classes.
+Providers expose different native dimensions and limits, so M+ maps the requested class to the nearest supported output for the selected generator.
+A provider that cannot supply the requested 4K class may use its highest supported class instead.

+### Quality

+Options:

+- Automatic
+- Fast
+- Balanced
+- High

+Again, these are provider-independent M+ choices.
+They are translated into each generator's native quality controls where such controls exist; otherwise the preference is included in the visual brief.

 ---